Table Of Contents

 Similarly, PECO customers may also qualify for a $50 driver rebate per car simply for letting them know that you have purchased an EV.

-EV buyers may qualify for federal tax credits like the clean vehicle tax credit of up to $7,500 for new vehicles, or the used clean vehicle tax credit for up to $4,000.
-Income restrictions as well as battery component and critical mineral restrictions may apply.
+Pennsylvania does not have a state-wide EV tax credit, but residents may qualify for federal EV tax credits like the $7,500 clean vehicle tax credit for new vehicles, or the $4,000 used clean vehicle tax credit.
 Be sure to speak to a qualified CPA or tax professional to check your eligibility.

 Pennsylvania EV Charger Rebates